 c.
 Eligibility may be reestablished during the disqualification period if the individual secures employment comparable in salary or hours to the job that was terminated or the individual becomes unemployable.

 Section 10.
-Vocational Assistance
+Vocational Assistance (Revised October 2021)

-SCHHSA shall develop a program or programs for vocational assistance for recipients of General Assistance for the purpose of bringing them to self sufficiency.
-Such programs may include, but are not limited to, the provision or referral to vocational counseling and vocational educational services, the provision of or referral to educational training or retraining services, referral for employment interviews to private employers with vacancies, and referral to any special employment program established for General Assistance recipients.
+Employable General Assistant recipients are required to participate in the Welfare-to-Work Program SCHHSA shall develop a program or programs for vocational assistance for recipients of General Assistance for the purpose of bringing them to self-sufficiency.
+Such programs activities may include, but are not limited to, the provision or referral to vocational counseling and vocational educational services, the provision of or referral to educational training or retraining services, referral for employment interviews to private employers with vacancies, and referral to any special employment program established for General Assistance recipients.

 Recipients shall, as a condition of eligibility for General Assistance, cooperatively participate in such programs and comply with any and all directives issued hereunder.